H.R. 204: ACRES Act

 Researchers and watchdog groups

-Publicly available reports and standardized data would make it easier to evaluate federal wildfire policy and compare results across agencies.
+Standardized, publicly posted reports would make it far easier to evaluate federal wildfire policy and compare results across agencies year over year.

 Who is affected by H.R.
 204?